Many insurance agencies are dealing with more unpredictable sales then Northwest Ohio’s weather.

 - Prospecting, nurturing, selling, retention and even cross-selling all fell under sales (and inside sales) realm.

-- Marketing, was used as a brand awareness tool and sometimes lead nurturing tool but it was not a complete necessity to the ultimate success of the business.
+- Marketing was used as a brand awareness tool and sometimes lead nurturing tool but it was not a complete necessity to the ultimate success of the business.

-- Now, marketing is also involved in the lead generation aspects.
+- Now, marketing is also involved in lead generation aspects.
 While sales can generate leads, now, only about 30% of consumers want to talk to sales about a product/service.
 That means marketing has the job of reaching the other 70% of people that sales cannot.

 - In addition to lead generation, marketing now is now tasked with lead nurturing, aspects of retention and nurturing clients to cross-sell.

-The reason digital marketing has become such an explosive force in the insurance industry and in business in general is because of the necessity of it to generate new business opportunities and close them.
+The reason digital marketing has become such an explosive force in the insurance industry and in business, in general, is because of the necessity of it to generate new business opportunities and close them.
 With automation and consistent marketing, it also is providing astounding benefits to business by creating a steady stream (or showers) of opportunities and revenue.

 How to create your marketing showers

 You are likely already somewhat familiar with the thought that you need to do more with marketing.
 For a while, it has seemed as though every event, conference, and learning lab has discussed some form of marketing or automation.

 Insurance agencies are inundated with advice.
 You undoubtedly have read about what you should be doing to boost customer engagement, attract new markets and help SEO standing.

 But have you done any of them yet?

 Good intentions won’t get you where you want to be.
 Many insurance agencies are stuck at the starting block and have not put forth the time and money to see create their “showers.”